theyosh/TerrariumPI/docs/_tabs/install.md

 The network mode needs to be at `host`.
 Else bluetooth with not work, and you can't use bluetooth sensors.

 then you can run `docker compose up -d` to start the docker image.
 It could be that it needs a reboot.
 After that, you should be able to access TerrariumPI on the url `http://[raspberrypi]:8090`.
 [Continue with the setup]({% link _tabs/setup.md %})

+[All docker images](https://hub.docker.com/r/theyosh/terrariumpi/) can be found at Docker Hub.

 ### Manual